johncosta/johnmcostaiii.com/content/posts/2025-08-07-ai-ml-learning.markdown

 Using the TensorFlow Datasets library, chapter 4 introduces the reader to ETL which is a core pattern for training data.
 The chapter covers a practical example as well as how to use parallelization ETL to speed up the process.

+## Chapter 5: Natural Language Processing

+Chapter 5 introduces the reader to tokenization, taking text and breaking it down into smaller units (tokens) for processing.
+It covers basics like Turning sentences into tokens, padding sequences, as well as more advanced techniques like removing stop words, and text cleaning.

+The examples in this chapter use the IMDB, emotional sentiment, and scarcasim classification datasets as examples for building datasets from html like data, csv files, and json.

 ## Taxonomy

 * __Overfitting__: When the model becomes overspecialized to the training data.
 * __Convolution__: Mathematical filter that works on the pixels of an image.
 * __Transfer Learning__: Taking layers from another architecture.
+* __Natural Language Processing (NLP)__: A field of AI that focuses on the interaction between computers and humans through natural language.
+* __Tokenization__: The process of breaking down text into smaller units (tokens) for processing.
+* __Padding__: Adding zeros to the beginning or end of a sequence to make it a fixed length.
+* __Out of Vocabulary (OOV)__: Words that are not present in the training vocabulary.
+* __Stop Words__: Common words that are often removed from text data to reduce noise and improve model performance.